utaschulz1/utaschulz-me/github-workflow/worflow-contributer.md

 ## Basic setup

 1. First you need to have a github account
-   - goto: [https://github.com](<[github.com](https://github.com)>) to create one.
+   - Navigate to: [https://github.com](<[github.com](https://github.com)>) to create one.
 2. You need to have git installed on your computer
-   - goto: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions for your opperating system.
+   - Navigate to: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and follow the instructions for your opperating system.
 3. **Fork** the We On Bikes [repository]() on github
    - By forking you create a complete independent copy of the repository on your own github account.
 4. Now that you have a fork of the weonbikes.com website on your github you can **clone** your repository to your local machine: